DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

 - `HapticFeedback.swift`: emits subtle haptic cues when recording starts and stops.
 - `PeerSessionManager.swift` now reports when the connection is lost so `RecordingCoordinator` can stop recording if the peer disconnects.
+- `ConnectivityMonitor.swift`: watches overall network reachability and stops recording when connectivity drops, resyncing the clock when it returns.

 The code is written for Swift 5 and iOS 13+.
 It is not a full Xcode project but can be integrated into one.